-Information Via website or direct enquiry Additional fee 1 Comments Typical overhead line structures Website No high level overview of the components of a connection ; and Typical underground cable arrangements Website No (b) must provide Connection Applicants with a high level understanding of Typical primary plant Website No what a connection consists of.
-Primary Transmission Network Design standards Website No Service Providers must provide the design standards which are specific to their network .
-Typical secondary systems Website No specific to their network .
-Detailed Direct technical requirements for a particular connection Direct enquiry No Functional specification to describe the requirements that must be met by the detailed design.
-The functional specifications must include: (a) description of any proposed augmentation ; and (b) references to typical plant including primary and secondary equipment so that the detailed design will interface to the existing network and be able to be adopted by the Primary Transmission Network Service Provider.
+Information Via website or direct enquiry Additional fee Comments standards specific to their network .
+Typical secondary systems Website No Detailed technical requirements for a particular Direct enquiry No Functional specification to describe the requirements that must be met by the detailed design. connection The functional specifications must include: (a) description of any proposed augmentation ; and (b) references to typical plant including primary and secondary equipment so that the detailed design will interface to the existing network and be able to be adopted by the Primary Transmission Network Service Provider.
+Operation and maintenance Typical operation and maintenance scheduling Website No Operation and maintenance intervals for specific items of plant used regularly by the Primary Transmission Network Service Provider must be published.
+These are routine activities irrespective of whether assets are unregulated or regulated and should be in line with good electricity industry practice.
+Timescales 1

-Information Via website or direct enquiry Additional fee 1 Comments Typical operation and maintenance scheduling Website No Operation and maintenance intervals for specific items of plant used regularly by the Primary Transmission Network Service Provider must be published.
-These are routine activities irrespective of whether assets are unregulated or regulated and should be in line with good electricity industry practice .
-Timescales Easement acquisition (site specific) Direct enquiry Yes Site specific timescales may be discussed and negotiated on a project by project basis as part of the connection enquiry / connection application process if the Connection Applicant requests it at their election.
+Information Via website or direct enquiry Additional fee Comments Easement acquisition (site specific) Direct enquiry Yes Site specific timescales may be discussed and negotiated on a project by project basis as part of the connection enquiry / connection application process if the Connection Applicant requests it at their election.
 Commission- ing (generic) Website No Generic timescales must be published.
 Commission- ing (site specific) Direct enquiry Yes Site specific timescales may be provided as part of the connection enquiry / connection application process if the Connection Applicant requests it at their election.
 Legal Standard connection agreements Website No Standard forms of these agreements and deeds to be published.
 Standard network operating agreement Website No The standard form construction agreement must cover the construction of any interface works.
-Standard interface works construction agreements Website No The standard form connection agreement must cover the connection of the asset to the transmission network.

-Information Via website or direct enquiry Additional fee 1 Comments Standard relocation deeds Website No The standard form network operating agreement must cover those aspects referred to in clause 5.2.7(b).
+Standard interface works construction Website No The standard form connection agreement must cover the connection of the asset to the transmission network. agreements Standard relocation deeds Website No The standard form network operating agreement must cover those aspects referred to in clause 5.2.7(b).
 Environment- al approvals (generic) Website No Standard forms or lists of required approvals must be published.
-Environment- al approvals (site specific) Direct enquiry Yes Site specific information may be provided as part of the connection enquiry / connection application process if Development approvals (generic) Website No Connection Applicant requests it at their election.
-Development approvals (site specific) Direct enquiry Yes Financial Amount and terms and conditions of the connection application charge 2 Website No A guide to the structure of the application fee under clause 5.3.4, and the terms and conditions under which the charge is paid, must be published.
+Environment- al approvals (site specific) Direct enquiry Yes Site specific information may be provided as part of the connection enquiry / connection application process if Development Website No Connection Applicant requests

+Information Via website or direct enquiry Additional fee Comments approvals (generic) it at their election.
+Development approvals (site specific) Direct enquiry Yes Financial Amount and terms and conditions of the connection application charge Website No A guide to the structure of the application fee under clause 5.3.4, and the terms and conditions under which the charge is paid, must be published.
 Relocation of existing assets Direct enquiry Yes Specific information about relocation of existing assets may be provided by the Primary Transmission Network Service Provider , if the Connection Applicant requests it at their election.
 The Connection Applicant would be required to pay for any costs associated with the relocation of assets.